Building a Sustainable Business: More Than Just a Trend

 The journey to building a sustainable business is filled with challenges:

-- Limited access to capital – Especially in developing markets, finding investors or lenders is difficult.
+1. Limited access to capital: Especially in developing markets, finding investors or lenders is difficult.

-- Time and patience – Building systems that work long-term takes years, not weeks.
+2. Time and patience: Building systems that work long-term takes years, not weeks or few months.

-- Market resistance – Sometimes customers or partners don’t immediately see the value of sustainable practices.
+3. Market resistance: Sometimes customers or partners don’t immediately see the value of sustainable practices.

 In my own journey, I faced many of these challenges.
 I failed multiple times, often because I lacked the right tools—a website, a custom domain, or even a professional email address.
 There was a time when we lost a huge contract because we did not have a tax clearance.